RichMorin/PA_all/PA_elixir/server/apps/info_toml/README.md

 # InfoToml

-This application reads a tree of TOML files and uses the information to start up an Elixir Agent.
+This application reads a tree of TOML files and uses the information to start up an Elixir agent.